MGo01/sunsure-agents-project/README.md

 - A valid Sunsure email
 - An internet browser application such as
   - Opera
+  - Internet Explorer
   - Microsoft Edge
   - Google Chrome
   - Mozilla Firefox

- *Please note that the browsers that are best suited for an optimal user experience are Google Chrome and Microsoft Edge.*
+ *Please note that the browsers that are best suited for an optimal user experience are Google Chrome, Microsoft Edge, and Mozilla Firefox.*

 ### Signing Up